-You are cordially invited to attend a special meeting of Shareholders of Regal One, which will be held on [\bullet], 2015, at 11835 West Olympic Boulevard, Suite 1235E, Los Angeles, California, in the main conference room, commencing at 9:00 AM, local time.
-At the special meeting, Regal One shareholders will be asked to vote on the approval of (i) the issuance of shares of Regal One common stock to be issued pursuant to the Purchase Agreement described in this document, (ii) the Reincorporation, (iii) the Reverse Stock Split, (iv) becoming an externally managed business development company and (v) a proposal to adjourn the special meeting, if necessary or appropriate, to solicit additional proxies if there are not sufficient votes at the time of the special meeting to approve the foregoing proposals.
+You are cordially invited to attend a special meeting of Shareholders of Regal One, which will be held on [ • ], 2015, at 11835 West Olympic Boulevard, Suite 1235E, Los Angeles, California, in the main conference room, commencing at 9:00 AM, local time.
+At the special meeting, Regal One shareholders will be asked to vote on the approval of (i) the issuance of shares of Regal One common stock to be issued pursuant to the Purchase Agreement described in this document, (ii) the Reincorporation, (iii) the Reverse Stock Split, (iv) becoming an externally managed business development company, (v) for election of five (5) nominees to the board of directors following closing of the transactions contemplated by the Purchase Agreement, and (vi) a proposal to adjourn the special meeting, if necessary or appropriate, to solicit additional proxies if there are not sufficient votes at the time of the special meeting to approve the foregoing proposals.

-After careful consideration, the board of directors of Regal One unanimously recommends that its shareholders vote "FOR" approval of (i) the issuance of the shares of Regal One common stock to be issued pursuant to the Purchase Agreement described in this document, (ii) the Reincorporation, (iii) the Reverse Stock Split, (iv) becoming an externally managed business development company and (v) a proposal to adjourn the special meeting, if necessary or appropriate, to solicit additional proxies if there are not sufficient votes at the time of the special meeting to approve the foregoing proposals.
+After careful consideration, the board of directors of Regal One unanimously recommends that its shareholders vote "FOR" approval of (i) the issuance of the shares of Regal One common stock to be issued pursuant to the Purchase Agreement described in this document, (ii) the Reincorporation, (iii) the Reverse Stock Split, (iv) becoming an externally managed business development company, (v) for election of five (5) nominees to the board of directors following closing of the transactions contemplated by the Purchase Agreement, and (vi) a proposal to adjourn the special meeting, if necessary or appropriate, to solicit additional proxies if there are not sufficient votes at the time of the special meeting to approve the foregoing proposals.